 And, another tip: stop reading too much advice from too many unqualified “experts.”
 Follow the CDC, World Health Organization (WHO), National Institute of Health (NIH) and other reputable sources for guidance.

 What actually works to help prevent the spread of the coronavirus

-Right now, data is extremely limited on the coronavirus because it’s so new.
-However, it does seem that those who are immunocompromised – those over 60 years old, those undergoing cancer treatments, pregnant women, for example – are more likely to have serious complications from COVID-19.
+While the information about COVID is still changing, it does seem that those who are immunocompromised – those over 60 years old, those undergoing cancer treatments, pregnant women, for example – are more likely to have serious complications from COVID-19.
 Other at-risk groups includes those with diabetes, celiac disease (unless you’ve had your spleen checked/tested), Chronic kidney disease, chronic liver disease, Parkinsons, MS, MND, cerebral palsy, those going through Chemo or steroid treatment, and those with heart disease and any respiratory issues.
 And you’re more vulnerable to COVID-19 if your BMI is over 40.

 We do know the coronavirus is extremely contagious and you can get the virus, no matter how healthy or strong your immune system is.
 The presentation and severity of the symptoms seems to vary based on the immune health of patients and their ability to fight infections.
 But again, they are also seeing very healthy, young adults having serious complications from COVID-19.

 So, if you can’t really boost your immune system to prevent you from getting it or from preventing complications since you can’t citrus-fruit away an underlying health issue that makes you immunocompromised, what SHOULD you do?
 FOLLOW THE ADVICE FROM THE CDC.
 This website is updated regularly.